Table of Contents

 While the woven fabric is strong, it is porous.
 For many applications, especially those requiring moisture resistance or a high-quality printing surface, a lamination layer is essential.
 The tubular fabric passes through a co-extrusion lamination system.

-The printing systems used in modern lines are fast-drying and highly precise, ensuring sharp registration and minimal smudging.
-This step is vital for branding and providing essential product information to end-users.
+Modern printing systems are fast-drying and highly precise, ensuring sharp registration, clear graphics, and minimal smudging.
+This step is vital for effective branding and conveying essential product information to end-users.

 Key Applications: Where Are These Woven Bags Used?